coreruleset/crs-linter/README.md

 ## How does it work

 The script expects multiple arguments to work correctly.
 For the complete list of possible arguments, please run the script without any argument.
-You will get some similar output:
+You will see output similar to the following:

 ```bash
 usage: crs-linter [-h] [-o {native,github}] -d DIRECTORY [--debug] -r CRS_RULES -t TAGSLIST [-v VERSION] [-f FILENAME_TAGS_EXCLUSIONS]